-INF OBJ 57 To have regard to the following in considering proposals for the development of telecommunications masts, antennae and ancillary equipment: (a) The visual impact of the proposed equipment on the natural, architectural and historic environment. (b) The removal or modification of features of architectural importance. (c) The impact any such development may have on protected structures or their setting. (d) The potential for co-location of equipment on existing masts. (e) The Department of the Environment "Telecommunications" Antennae and Support Structures, Guidelines for Planning Authorities" (July 1996) and the provisions of Circular Letter PL 07/12 and to such other publications and materials as may be relevant in the consideration of planning applications for such structures.
+INF OBJ 49 To have regard to the following in considering proposals for the development of telecommunications masts, antennae and ancillary equipment:

+- a) The visual impact of the proposed equipment on the natural, architectural and historic environment. - b) The removal or modification of features of architectural importance. - c) The impact any such development may have on protected structures or their setting. - d) The potential for co-location of equipment on existing masts. - e) The Department of the Environment "Telecommunications Antennae and Support Structures, Guidelines for Planning Authorities" (July 1996).

-7.14 Broadband
+7.13 Broadband